 Some of the important historical evidences of Jesus include the following:

-1-Tacitus wrote: “Christians” (from Christus, which is Latin for Christ), who suffered under Pontius Pilate during the reign of Tiberius.
-Suetonius, chief secretary to Emperor Hadrian, wrote that there was a man named Chrestus (or Christ) who lived during the first century (Annals 15.44).
+1-Cornelius Tacitus (55/56–c.
+118 C.E.), a Roman senator, orator and ethnographer, and arguably the best of Roman historians, wrote: “Christians” (from Christus, which is Latin for Christ), who suffered under Pontius Pilate during the reign of Tiberius.
+Suetonius, chief secretary to Emperor Hadrian, wrote that there was a man named Chrestus (or Christ) who lived during the first century” (Annals 15.
+44).

-2-Flavius Josephus in his Antiquities, referred to James, “the brother of Jesus, who was called Christ.”
+2-Flavius Josephus (AD 37 – c.
+100), a Jewish priest, in his Antiquities, referred to James, “the brother of Jesus, who was called Christ.”
 There is a controversial verse (18:3) that says, “Now there was about this time Jesus, a wise man, if it be lawful to call him a man.
 For he was one who wrought surprising feats….He was [the] Christ…he appeared to them alive again the third day, as the divine prophets had foretold these and ten thousand other wonderful things concerning him.”
-One version reads, “At this time there was a wise man named Jesus.
-His conduct was good and [he] was known to be virtuous.
-And many people from among the Jews and the other nations became his disciples.
-Pilate condemned him to be crucified and to die.
-But those who became his disciples did not abandon his discipleship.
-They reported that he had appeared to them three days after his crucifixion, and that he was alive; accordingly he was perhaps the Messiah, concerning whom the prophets have recounted wonders.”

-3-Julius Africanus quoted the historian Thallus in a discussion of the darkness which followed the crucifixion of Christ (Extant Writings, 18).
+3-Julius Africanus (c.
+160 – c.
+240) quoted the historian Thallus in a discussion of the darkness which followed the crucifixion of Christ (Extant Writings, 18).

 5-The Babylonian Talmud (Sanhedrin 43a) confirms Jesus’ crucifixion on the eve of Passover and the accusations against Christ for practicing sorcery and encouraging Jewish apostasy.